Sutter's Fort: History

 To build his colony, John Sutter secured a 50,000-acre land grant in the Central Valley from the Mexican governor.
 The main building of the fort, a two-story adobe structure built between 1841 and 1843, was constructed using Indigenous forced labor.
 It is the only original surviving structure at the reconstructed Sutter's Fort State Historic Park.
 On January 28, 1848, James Marshall met privately with John Sutter inside this building to show him the gold found during the construction of Sutter's Mill along the American River four days earlier.
 Sutter built the original fort with walls 2.5 ft thick and between 15 and 18 ft high.
 Pioneers began settling at Sutter's Fort around 1841.
 Following the start of the California Gold Rush, the fort was largely deserted by the 1850s and fell into disrepair.

 Construction

 The party led by John Sutter landed on the bank of the American River in August 1839.
-The group included three Europeans and a Native American boy, probably to serve as interpreter.
+The group included three Europeans and a Native American boy, probably to serve as an interpreter.
 Some of the first people brought to the colony were Native Hawaiian workers, called Kanakas.
 Sutter had entered a contract with the governor of Hawaii to import and use the labor of these eight men and two women for three years.
 Once the first camp was set up, Sutter used local Miwok, Nisenan, and "missionized" Native Californians to build the first building, a three-room adobe.